nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 > 📝 It indicates that this is a tip and you may find it useful when using our application or guide.

 > 📝 Text that are blue like this [example(jumps to 1.2)](#12-using-this-guide), are clickable links
-> that will move you to the relevant section of the guide.
+> that will move you to the relevant section of the guide.\
+> 📝 Records refer to either expenses, loans or savings.

 ## 2. Setting Up